Search

 Wood decking

 • Only cleat planks at the ends to prevent lengthwise movement.
-Wiring down planks can also prevent movement, provided wire does not create a tripping hazard.
+Wiring down planks can also prevent movement, provided the wire does not create a tripping hazard.
 Where planks overlap, rest the cleated end on the support.
 Do not use cleats elsewhere on the plank to prevent splitting.

 Securing device